 [content:irrelevant]

 Obviously the last example is what I expect.
 Can anybody tell me why Groovy/Grails adds a bulk load of crappy \\ to my simple and properly escaped string?
-I could even try a Groovy string '{"content":"irrelevant"}'
+I could even try a Groovy string '{"content":"irrelevant"}' but that doesn't make the slightest difference.

 Aucun commentaire: